dcernst/dcernst.github.io/_posts/2016-09-28-the-5-groups-of-order-8.md

   - loveyourmath
 ---

 It's day 3 of the [#loveyourmath](https://twitter.com/hashtag/loveyourmath?src=hash) campaign!
-For this post, I wanted to share some some pictures of some quilts that one of my former students made for me when I was at [Plymouth State University](http://plymouth.edu).
+For this post, I wanted to share some pictures of some quilts that one of my former students made for me when I was at [Plymouth State University](http://plymouth.edu).

 It turns out that up to isomorphism, there are exactly 5 groups of order 8.
 Below are representatives from each isomorphism class: